chvisto/chvisto.github.io/docs/index.md

 for<br>
 <font size= "5"> Team 103 </font><br>

-**Submission: October, 27, 2025**
+**Submission: December 8, 2025**
 </center>

 ## Introduction

-This datasheet focuses on the rotary encoder subsystem for our Private-Use Automatic Door Opener.
+This datasheet focuses on the rotary encoder subsystem for our Private Use Automatic Door Opener.
 The encoder gives position feedback to the microcontroller which allows the system to track the door’s movement and determine its open or closed state.
 This feedback is essential for ensuring that the motor operates safely and within its limits.

 ### Project Summary